Introduction

 - Chill everything!
 Cold butter and ice water are essential for a flaky crust.
 Additionally, chill your filled pie for 15 minutes before baking for even better results.

 - Don’t skip the resting time for the apples.
 This step draws out juices that you can then reduce, concentrating the flavors and preventing a soggy bottom crust.
+As a result, your bourbon apple pie filling will be richer, thicker, and packed with deep apple and bourbon flavor.

 - Create a thicker top crust than bottom crust.
 The bottom needs to be thin enough to cook through, while a slightly thicker top crust provides a nice contrast.